VincentLoy/Simple-Tech-Metrics/CONTRIBUTIONS.md

 # Contributions Guide

-Thank you for your interest in contributing to **WP Tech Metrics**!
+Thank you for your interest in contributing to **Simple Tech Metrics**!
 This document explains the workflow and best practices we follow to ensure the project's success.
 Whether you're a beginner or an experienced developer, you're welcome here!

 ---